 Testing and Tweaking

 I found a recipe that looked easy, but I was lacking a couple of ingredients.
 I also wanted to make enough to preserve in my trusty pressure canner, so I needed to increase and adapt the recipe to be canner-friendly.
 The result is the easy homemade applesauce recipe below.
 The most time-consuming part of the process is peeling the apples.
-I made that more bearable by turning on a movie!
+I make that more bearable by turning on a movie or listening to podcasts!

 Which Kind of Apples are Best for Applesauce?